DaithiMartin/gym-greenhouse/notes.md

 Investigating the mass balance of humidity.
 Can't quite figure out why it's not balancing.
 I need to figure out how to update the outside AH to account for what's lost/gained by the greenhouse.

+## 05.26.2022

+---

+Remaining additions to codebase:
+1. historical data
+2. add functionality to turn of exploration in agents during assessment.
+3. determine better mapping for humidity action